dvidelabs/flatcc/README.md

 Version 0.3.0 introduced breaking changes related to vector API, see [CHANGELOG for 0.3.0](https://github.com/dvidelabs/flatcc/blob/master/CHANGELOG.md#030)

+Post 0.3.0 basic support for compiling on Windows has been added, but not tests.

 Big endian platforms have not been tested at all.
 While care has been taken to handle endian encoding, there are bound to be some issues.
 The approach taken is to make it work on little endian - then it can always